 AP Explains: US sanctions on Huawei bite, but who gets hurt?

-Trump administration sanctions against Huawei have begun to bite even before their dimensions are fully understood.
-U.S. companies that supply the Chinese tech powerhouse with computer chips saw their stock prices slump Monday, and Huawei faces decimated smartphone sales with the anticipated loss of Google's popular software and services.
+Trump administration sanctions against Huawei have begun to bite even though their dimensions remain unclear.
+U.S. companies that supply the Chinese tech powerhouse with computer chips face a drop in sales, and Huawei's smartphone sales could get decimated with the anticipated loss of Google's popular software and services.

-The U.S. move escalates trade-war tensions with Beijing, but will it only make China more self-sufficient?
+The U.S. move escalates trade-war tensions with Beijing, but also risks making China more self-sufficient over time.

 WHAT'S THIS ABOUT?

-Last week, the U.S. Commerce Department said it would place Huawei on the so-called Entity List, effectively barring U.S. firms from selling it technology without government approval.
+Last week, the U.S. Commerce Department placed Huawei on its so-called Entity List , effectively barring U.S. firms from selling it technology without government approval.

 WHY PUNISH HUAWEI?